miamibc/joker-telegram-bot/src/Plugin/README.md

 ## Mastodon Plugin

-Mastodon plugin for Joker

-Enable live translation of updates from Mastodon on your Telegram channel by typing:
+Enable live translation of updates from Mastodon to your Telegram channel by typing:

     !mastodon abcd       (abcd is a message you want to search in the updates)

 To disable translation, type:

     !mastodon off

+To start plugin, you need an account in Mastodon.
+Add hostname and API token to the .env file:
+- `MASTODON_HOST` host where you registered your account, for example "https://masto.ai"
+- `MASTODON_API_TOKEN` your API token

 ## Meme Plugin